Daisy Flower Meaning

 Daisies can be eaten and are even medicinal.
 Daisy leaves are a common addition to salads.
 Daisies are easy to find through foraging.
 Wild daisy tea is used to treat coughs, bronchitis, inflammation, and more.
 Wild daisies are also sometimes applied to the skin for wounds and diseases.

 Chamomile and calendula are grown commercially for herbal teas and the potpourri industry.
 Echinacea is used as a medicinal tea.
 Modern analysis has found that daisies contain nearly as much vitamin C as lemons!

 A research study published in 2012 also appears to confirm the medicinal properties of daisy.
 This study found that 100% of the wounds treated on rats with an extract of daisy healed perfectly without any scarring.
 The researchers concluded “Thus, traditional usage of wound healing activity… was scientifically verified for the first time.”

 History of the Gerbera Daisy

-In the year 1727, the Gerbera daisy variety was discovered in Africa by Jan Gronovius who decided to name the Gerbera flower after his colleague, a German botanist and medical doctor, Traugott Gerber.
+In the year 1727, the Gerbera daisy variety was discovered in Africa by Jan Gronovius.
+Jan decided to name the Gerbera flower after his colleague, a German botanist and medical doctor, Traugott Gerber.
+In 1827, the flower was introduced to the United Kingdom.
+There the production was further refined and cultivated.

+In 1950, the Netherlands became the largest country in the field of development for the Gerbera flowers.
 Moving forward to the year 1975, the Gerbera daisy became a very popular cut flower.
 The daisy is now exported extensively due to high demand.

-I Dream of Flowers by Kathleen Karlsen
+Dream of Flowers by Kathleen Karlsen

-Daisy Themed Gifts
+Daisy Flowers for Meaningful Gifts

 Daisy themed gifts are fantastic for baby showers and gifts for newborns.
 This connects to their symbolic meanings of purity and innocence.
 Daisies are often used to decorate clothing for infant girls and toddlers.
 Daisy prints and posters also work well in nurseries and children’s bedrooms.